-A violation of probation exposes the client to potentially greater punishment in jail than for the original criminal charge.
+A violation of probation in California exposes the client to potentially greater punishment in jail than for the original criminal charge.

 The grounds for violating probation fall into several distinct categories: